Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 }}
 ```

-Navigate to the [Command bar](https://arc.net/l/quote/kfovefjk) and execute a `dbt run`.
-This will both validate the work you've done thus far and build out the requisite models into your sandbox within Snowflake.

-TODO: should this be "click dbt Build button?"

-### Additional features to govern and secure (TODO)
+### Additional features to govern and secure

-- In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
-To scale this approach further, you can use dbt to manage these tags in configuration files and use a DataOps approach to apply the policies.
+- **dbt-tags package:** In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
+To scale this approach further, you can manage these tags in configuration files within your dbt Cloud project and use a DataOps approach to apply the policies.
 Look into the [dbt-tags](https://dbt-tags.iflambda.com/latest/index.html) package from the dbt and Snowflake experts at Infinite Lambda.

-- Share data with Snowflake Private Listings

 ### Wrapping up this step